pilot2254/pilot2254.github.io/content/blog/me-and-redfox-in-2026.md

 Let's see what 2026 brings.
 I'm not making any wild promises this time, but I'm going to try my best to make RedFox Studios something we can all be proud of.

-Here's to not fucking it up this time.
+Lets' not fuck it up this time.

-— Mike

----

-TODO IN THIS POST:
-- fill the blank link to my other post
-- mention that my only client was my friend and he only did that to support me and have fun
--